okay-lena/backbone-react-jsx/README.md

 ## Challenge
 Browsers do not understand JSX.<br />
 Although React can do it, Backbone does not transpile JSX to JS automatically.
-To do this, we need to use [react-tools](https://www.npmjs.com/package/react-tools)
+To do this, we need to use [react-tools](https://www.npmjs.com/package/react-tools) and [jsx.js](js/libs/jsx.js)

 ## Steps
 1. Install all dependencies from package.json running `npm install`.